 If you don’t do so well at keeping a paper inventory, an easy way to keep track of when you bought something is to date it with a permanent marker.
 Keep one in your food storage room and use it whenever you add items to the shelves.
 This is a great automatic, visual reminder of how long something has been there, especially if you forget to rotate and want to be sure you’re using the oldest stuff first.

-Do you have any other food storage tips to share?
+Do you have any other rotating food storage tips to share?
 Please leave a comment!
+Don’t forget to check out my post on 15 incredible freezer organization hacks!